Sacrafex/The-Breath-of-Code/README.md

 - Define "intervention events" (e.g., plagues, blessings, revelations)
 - Logging system that lets users read what entities are thinking (Mechanic needed for this)

+**Once a base simulation is developed, I will work on an electronJS app for it.**

 ---

 ## 🤝 How to Contribute